 - 3X the amount of the security deposit

-So, what must happen if the property or rental unit changes hands?
+So, what must happen if the property is sold and changes hands?
 The landlord must transfer the tenants’ deposits to the new owner.
 The new owner will then take over the landlord responsibility after they issue the tenant written notice informing them of the change of ownership.
 The landlord should notify the tenant who now has their security deposit.

 In the advance notice, the new owner must state the exact amount of security deposit they received.